 One of the biggest drains on heating systems is draughts from doors and windows.
-No-one likes to step out of a toasty living room into a freezing cold hallway, and it doesn’t make a great impression on guests either.
-Simply picking up some cheap self-adhesive draught stripping will do the trick in the short term.
-However, if you take steps to fully draught-proof your property, including floorboards and lofts, the Energy Saving Trust says you could save a typical £55 a year.
-If you turn down your thermostat as a result of a warmer home, you could save an extra £65 a year.
+No-one likes to step out of a toasty living room into a freezing cold hallway or kitchen, and it doesn’t make a great impression on guests either.
+Simply picking up some affordable self-adhesive draught stripping from the local hardware shop will do the trick in the short term, and make a noticeable difference.
+Additionally, if you take steps to fully draught-proof your property, including insulating cavities, underneath floorboards and in loft spaces, the Energy Saving Trust says you could save a typical £55 a year.
+If you turn down your thermostat as a result of a warmer home, you could also save an extra £65 a year.

 2. Keep your heating on, but low:

-Many of us have fallen into the habit of switching the heating on high before work, then putting it back on full whack when we get in.
-However, this can actually lead to condensation problems, as well as prove to be more expensive than you think.
-Instead, keep your thermostat at around 20 degrees C consistently.
-This should also avoid frozen pipes, particularly if you have an empty property or are going away over the festive period.
+Many of us have fallen into the habit of switching the heating on high before we leave for work, then putting it back on full whack when we get home from work.
+However, this can actually lead to condensation problems, and can prove to be more expensive than you think.
+Instead, keep your thermostat at around 19/20 degrees C consistently.
+This should also help to avoid frozen pipes, particularly if you will have an empty property for a few days, or if you’re planning on going away over the festive period.

 3. Sort out your roof:

-Roofs are often neglected until a serious (and costly) problem occurs – which, more often than not, could have been avoided if regular maintenance was carried out throughout the year.
-Make sure your gutters are cleared of autumn leaves to avoid blockages.
-If your gutters are blocked, rain and melted snow can’t properly drain, and this could result in damp and damaged brickwork, soggy foundations and cracked fascias.
-It only costs a few pounds for a professional handyman to safely do the job for you.
+Roofs are often neglected until a serious, and often costly problem occurs, which more often than not, could have been avoided if regular maintenance had been carried out throughout the year.
+Make sure your gutters are cleared of any moss or autumn leaves to avoid blockages.
+If your gutters are blocked, rain and melted snow can’t properly drain, and this could result in them overflowing, which can lead to damp and damaged brickwork, soggy foundations and cracked fascias.
+It only costs a few pounds for a professional handyman to safely do this type of scheduled, preventative maintenance job for you.

 4. Protect your pipes:

-Insulating your loft, cold water storage tank and pipes in your attic and crawl spaces should be a priority, as these are exposed.
-Hot water cylinder jackets cost around £15-£20, while foam tubes for pipes cost even less and both are easy to fit.
+Insulating your loft, cold water storage tank and pipes in your attic and crawl spaces should be a priority, as these are exposed to the cold temperatures.
+Hot water cylinder jackets cost around £15-£20, while foam tubes for pipes cost even less and both are easy to fit yourself.

 5. Get your boiler serviced:

-If you decide to purchase a new efficient condenser boiler, this can save hundreds off your annual bills and make your property more attractive to tenants.
+If you decide to purchase a new efficient condenser boiler, this can save hundreds off your annual bills and make your property even more attractive to prospective tenants, as we find that many tenants nowadays do make decisions on which property to take, based on the Energy Performance Certificate (EPC) rating.
+For your information, in the UK, rental properties must meet the E Grade or above to be be let out!

-I hope you’ve found this information useful.
-I’ll be sharing many more tips to help you winter-proof your property in the coming weeks and months, wrap up, it’s getting cold out there!
+We hope you’ve found this information useful.
+We’ll be sharing many more tips to help you winter-proof your property in the coming weeks and months, but in the meantime, wrap up, it’s getting cold out there!